US Army reverses course on discharging 1 immigrant recruit

 The Pentagon and Justice Department declined to comment on the specific decision, citing ongoing litigation concerning the immigrant recruitment program and the need to protect national security interests.

 The reversal comes as the Defense Department has attempted to strengthen security requirements for the program, through which historically immigrants vowed to risk their lives for the prospect of U.S. citizenship.
-The Military Accessions Vital to the National Interest program ultimately was suspended.
+The Military Accessions Vital to the National Interest program, known as MAVNI, ultimately was suspended.

 "There are no individuals being either released from their contracts or separated from the military due to their immigration status," said Pentagon spokeswoman Air Force Maj.
 Carla Gleason.
 "There are significant risks from insider threats such as espionage, terrorism, and other criminal activity across the program."